waltz/heroku-buildpack-imagemagick/README.md

 ## How to set a specific version

-    heroku config:set IMAGE_MAGICK_HOST=http://www.imagemagick.org/download/releases/
-    heroku config:set IMAGE_MAGICK_VERSION=6.9.3-10

-You also need to set a checksum sha (sha256).
+Change IMAGE_MAGICK_HOST, IMAGE_MAGICK_VERSION and IMAGE_MAGICK_SHA.

+These are *not* environment variables, but rather files on disk, because of how buildpacks work (TODO: someone who knows more could explain in more detail).

+In some Auctionet projects, see `script/circleci/install_imagemagick.sh` for how to edit these files.

+The checksum is a sha256.
 This ensures that no one can modify the code you install on your servers, e.g. by hacking the code repository and uploading a version of ImageMagick that includes harmful code.

-    heroku config:set IMAGE_MAGICK_SHA=e33f021c879f31703f9e620f578ccf7d221a34941589da4bbe967b16a814336a

 You will of course have to ensure that the version you get the shasum for isn't already hacked :)